hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_pre-QC.md

 <img src="../img/sc_collapsing_umis.png" width="400">

-## 4. Demultiplexing sample reads

-The last step of the process is to demultiplex the samples, if sequencing more than a single sample.
-This is the one step of this process not handled by the 'umis' tools.
-After demultiplexing, we are ready to explore our data for quality information.
+Now we have our count matrix containing the counts per gene for each cell, which we can use to explore our data for quality information.

 ***